-If you come to Amsterdam, you should definitely take a bike ride along the Ringvaart canal, the Ringvaart is a true circular canal surrounding the Haarlemmermeer polder.
+If you come to Amsterdam, you should definitely cycle along the Ringvaart canal, the Ringvaart is a true circular canal surrounding the Haarlemmermeer polder.
 Cycling the Ringvaart is a popular activity for folks living around Amsterdam.
 I ride the Ringvaart as often as I can, yesterday was no exception, it was a windy day – good thing is that you will face the wind from all directions when you bike a circular canal.

-My ride started at the Blaue Boo, on todays ride I had a full handlebar setup with a GO Pro camera, The Hammerhead Navigation (testing).
+My ride started at the Blaue Boo, on todays ride I had a full handlebar setup with a GO Pro camera and the Hammerhead Navigation (testing).

 The Blue Bow acts as a gateway to Osdorp.
 The blue loop can also be considered as a framework, which offers new perspectives to the surroundings depending on the position.
 It was designed by the British artist Cyril Lixenberg who moved to Amsterdam in 1959.